aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/ml-sagemaker-canvas/README.md

----
-title : "Train a Machine Learning model and generate accurate predictions with Amazon SageMaker Canvas" weight : 30
+# Train a Machine Learning model and generate accurate predictions with Amazon SageMaker Canvas
----

 ![canvas](/static/shared/canvas-logo.png)

-::alert[Make sure you have performed the steps described in the **"Extract, Transform and Load data with AWS Glue DataBrew"** section before beginning this lab.]{type=warning}
+> Make sure you have performed the steps described in the **"Extract, Transform and Load data with AWS Glue DataBrew"** section before beginning this lab.

 ## Agenda